aIrseneO/linux/README.md

-# unix
+# Linux
-All about unix
+All about Linux